Prophylactic and supportive regimens for select adverse reactions1,9,10

 Confluent superficial keratitis, a cornea epithelial defect, or 3-line or more loss in best corrected visual acuity

-Withhold until improved or resolved, then maintain at same dose level or consider dose reduction.
+Withhold until improved or resolved, then restart at same dose level or consider dose reduction.

 Corneal ulcer or stromal opacity or best corrected distance visual acuity 20/200 or worse

-Withhold until improved or resolved, then reduce by one dose level.
+Withhold until improved or resolved, then restart at reduced dose level.

 Corneal perforation